 The bench is plenty big enough to take axles and other large assemblies and with the front being open, I can get the legs of my shop crane under.
 No more working on the floor or manually lifting heavy stuff up.

-The vice is an old 6” Record 112, which I think is the second largest one they make.
-I grabbed mine second-hand off eBay for £100, a bargain considering they’re over £700 new.
+The vice is an old 6" Record 112 bought second-hand off eBay for £100, a bargain considering they’re over £700 new.

 I don’t think my bench will stay this clean and tidy for long!